Inside (2016 film)

-Inside is a 2016 independent horror film directed and co-written by Miguel Ángel Vivas, written by Jaume Balagueró and Manu Díez, and starring Rachel Nichols, Laura Harring, and Stany Coppet.
-Its plot follows a pregnant woman pursued by a psychotic woman trying to steal her unborn child on Christmas Eve.
+Inside is a 2016 English-language Spanish horror film directed Miguel Ángel Vivas, who co-wrote the screenplay with Jaume Balagueró and Manu Díez.
+It stars Rachel Nichols and Laura Harring.
+The plot follows a pregnant woman pursued by a psychotic woman trying to steal her unborn child on Christmas Eve.

 It is a remake of the 2007 French film of the same name.
+The film had its premiere on 7 October 2016 at the Sitges Film Festival.

 Plot

 In suburban Chicago, Sarah Clarke suffers a car accident during the third trimester of her pregnancy, which leaves her husband dead, and her partially deaf.

 On Christmas Eve, she prepares for her child's birth which is due Christmas Day.
 That morning, her neighbor and friend, Isaac, visits, and the two exchange gifts.
 Sarah phones her mother, who is traveling to stay with Sarah that night.
 After falling asleep that evening, Sarah awakens to a knock at the door from a woman claiming her car has broken down.
 Speaking through the closed door, Sarah tells the woman her husband is asleep, to which the stranger responds that her husband is dead, and addresses Sarah by name.
 Sarah phones the police, who come and investigate, but the woman has fled.
 She phones Isaac, but he does not answer, and she leaves him a message about the incident.

 Sarah goes back to sleep, but the woman infiltrates the house and drugs her with chloroform before injecting her with oxytocin.
 Sarah awakens as the woman prepares to abduct her unborn child.
 The two fight, and Sarah flees down the hall, locking herself in the bathroom.
 The woman retrieves Sarah's ringing cellphone from the kitchen, which is receiving a call from Isaac.
 Sarah breaks the bathroom mirror, arming herself with a glass shard.
 Isaac enters the house and is met by the woman, who introduces herself as Sarah's mother.

 After assuaging Isaac's worries, the woman attempts to usher him out of the house, but they are met by Sarah's mother who has just arrived by taxi.
 Her mother rushes upstairs, but Sarah, mistaking her for the woman, stabs her in the throat with the glass, killing her.
 Isaac rushes upstairs and witnesses the scene, but the woman stabs him in the back with a butcher knife.
 Sarah again locks herself in the bathroom, and begins experiencing extreme labor pains, as the woman stabs at the door repeatedly.
 She is deterred when Isaac's cellphone rings, receiving a call from his partner, Brian.
 The woman blocks the bathroom door with a chest of drawers before breaking into Isaac's house and slitting Brian's throat.